VikingsFan1024/MetWorks/README.md

 ## Conventions

-- One Visual Studio solution per assembly under `src/<AssemblyName>/`
+- One Visual Studio project per assembly under `src/<AssemblyName>/`
 - Keep implementation projects under `src/<AssemblyName>/` and tests under `tests/<AssemblyName.Tests>/`
 - Use `dotnet user-secrets` for local development; use a secret manager for staging/production